ANTIGUA & BARBUDA CITIZENSHIP BY INVESTMENT

 - Investment Options 4

-Cons Unlike many of the Caribbean citizenship by investment programs, Antigua requires applicants to travel to the nation, or to an embassy or consulate, to sign an oath of allegiance and to spend five days on Antiguan soil.
+Cons Unlike many of the Caribbean citizenship by investment programs, Antigua requires applicants to travel to the nation, or to an embassy or consulate, to sign an oath of allegiance and to spend five days on Antiguan soil within five years of being granted citizenship.
 In June 2017, Antigua and Barbuda lost visa-free access to Canada, one of its most significant selling points.
+While its minimum outlay for citizenship by investment is just US$100,000, it does levy a hefty government free of US$30,000 on top of this.

-Ease of processing Typically takes two to three months, though according to the CBI Index 2019, there continues to be delays in application processing by the Citizenship by Investment Unit, the government body that reviews all applications.
-While applicants do not need to undertake an interview, it is required that they travel to the islands or an embassy or consulate in order to sign an oath of allegiance and citizenship is conditional on the applicant spending five days on the twin-island soil within 5 years of obtaining citizenship (except kids under 18).
+Ease of processing Typically takes two to three months.
+While applicants do not need to undertake an interview or knowledge-based test, it is required that they travel to the islands or an embassy or consulate in order to sign an oath of allegiance and citizenship is conditional on the applicant spending five days on the twin-island soil within 5 years of obtaining citizenship (except kids under 18).
 However, both of these requirements can be undertaken simultaneously.
+When it comes to due diligence, citizenship requires biometrics and use independent due diligence firms for on-the-ground checks.

 Freedom of movement Visa-free travel to 151 countries including the UK, EU, Schengen zone, Hong Kong, Brazil and Switzerland.